 Proposer:

 ADDRESS:

 The undersigned Proposer, hereby:

 Waives the stipend for this Project.

 Accepts the stipend for this Project.

-By accepting the stipend for this Project, Propose er agrees:
+By accepting the stipend for this Project, Proposer agrees:

-1) to execute and include the Stip RFP response; end Agreement in Article XIII of the RFP with their
+1) to execute and include the Stipend Agreement in Article XIII of the RFP with their RFP response;

-, d to each eligible unsuccessful Proposer, who has nin ninety (90) days after execution of the contract or act;
+2) SCDOT will pay the stipend to each eligible unsuccessful Proposer, who has signed a Stipend Agreement, within ninety (90) days after execution of the contract or the decision not to award a contract;

-of this acknowledgement.
-"Worldeas, innovations, solutions, relectronic files, marked up draw k Product used to develop the proposal as of the date k Product" means all submittals, including ATCs, methods, processes, design concepts, materials, vings, cross sections, quantity lists and intellectual ag the RFP process, including the proposal, exchange posal and post-proposal period.
+3) to transfer all rights to its Work Product used to develop the proposal as of the date of this acknowledgement.
+"Work Product" "means all submittals, including ATCs, ideas, innovations, solutions, methods, processes, design concepts, materials, electronic files, marked up drawings, cross sections, quantity lists and intellectual property, made by Proposer during the RFP process, including the proposal, exchange of information during the pre-proposal and post-proposal period.

 Date Proposer

 Print Name

-XIII.
-STIPEND AGREEMENT
+13. STIPEND AGREEMENT

-STIPEND AGREEMENT Project ID: P027003
+STIPEND AGREEMENT Project ID: P027114